 The Sunday guest workshop can be taken on its own, or is included if you sign up for the three Thursday workshops for the month.
 If you miss the first one, the price is discounted for the remaining ones but you still get access to the online materials for the all the Sunday and Thursday events of that month.

 You can sign in as early as ten minutes before the workshop and chat with others who have signed in.
 Once class is going, there are often chances to play a phrase for the teacher or hear another student play something, and get comments useful to all, keyed in specifically to your playing.

 You can ask questions, make comments; you can even type in a chat box to everyone or anyone in particular.

 The workshops are relaxed, in part because everyone’s at home, and during teaching moments, student mikes are muted, so you can play with the teacher but you don’t hear everyone else.
 One nice benefit of this is that all levels can take the same class; nobody can be put off by a faster or slower learner because you can’t hear them while you’re playing — that is, unless people offer to play a phrase for everyone for teacher comments, which is fun and welcome.

 The learning during class is followed up by all the materials mentioned above, plus the teaching highlights video posted after class is over.
 Tunes learned in one class are reviewed in the next, and a new tune learned in each workshop.

-The Wednesday Series
+The Basics Series